Reducing Bias in Modeling Real-world Password Strength via Deep Learning and Dynamic Dictionaries: Background and preliminaries

 Dictionary attacks can be traced back to the inception of password security studies \cite{worm,unix}.
 They stem from the observation that users tend to pick their passwords from a bounded and predictable pool of candidates; common natural words and numeric patterns dominate most of this skewed distribution~\cite{pop}.
 An attacker, collecting such strings (\ie creating a dictionary/wordlist), can use them as high-quality guesses during a guessing attack, rapidly covering the key-space's densest zone.
 These dictionaries are typically constructed by aggregating passwords revealed in previous incidents and plain-word dictionaries.

 Although dictionary attacks can produce only a limited number of guesses\footnote{The required disk space inherently bounds the number of guesses issued from plain dictionary attacks.
-Guessing attacks can easily go beyond $10^{12}$ guesses, and storing such a quantity of strings is not practical.}, these can be extended through \textbf{mangling rules}.
-Mangling rules attacks describe password distributions by factorizing guesses in two main components: (1) dictionary-words and (2) string transformations (mangling rules).
-These transformations aim at replicating users composition behavior such as \textit{leeting} or concatenating digits (\eg \TT{pa\$\$w0rd} or \TT{password123})~\cite{the_benefit}.
-Mangling transformations are modeled by the attacker and collected in sets (\ie rules-sets).
+Guessing attacks can quickly go beyond $10^{12}$ guesses, and storing such a quantity of strings is not practical.}, these can be extended through \textbf{mangling rules}.
+Mangling rules attacks describe password distributions by factorizing guesses in two main components: (1)~dictionary-words and (2)~string transformations (mangling rules).
+These transformations aim at replicating users' composition behaviors.
+Mangling transformations are modeled by the attacker and collected in sets (rules-sets).
 During the guessing attack, each dictionary word is extended in real-time through mangling rules, creating novel guesses that augment the guessing attack's coverage over the key-space.
 Hereafter, we use the terms dictionary attack and mangling rules attack interchangeably.

 Most widely known implementations of mangling rules are included in the \textit{password cracking} software \textit{Hashcat}~\cite{HC} and \textit{John the Ripper}~\cite{jtr} (JtR).
-Here, mangling rules are encoded through simple custom programming languages. \textit{Hashcat} and \textit{JtR} share almost overlapping mangling rules languages, although few peculiar instructions are unique to each tool.
-However, they consistently differ in the way mangling rules are applied during the attack. \textit{Hashcat} follows a \textbf{word-major order}, where all the rules of the rule-set are applied to a single dictionary-word before the next dictionary word is considered.
+Here, mangling rules are encoded through simple custom programming languages.
+Table~\ref{tab:mag_examples} reports some instances of mangling rules and their effect. \textit{Hashcat} and \textit{JtR} share almost overlapping mangling rules languages, although few peculiar instructions are unique to each tool.
+However, they consistently differ in the way mangling rules are applied during the attack. \textit{Hashcat} follows a \textbf{word-major order}, where all the rule-set rules are applied to a single dictionary-word before the next dictionary word is considered.
 In contrast, \textit{JtR} follows a \textbf{rule-major order}, where a rule is applied to all the dictionary words before moving to the next rule.
-In our work, we rely on the approach of \textit{Hashcat} as the word-major order is necessary to efficiently implement the adaptive mangling rules attack that we introduce in Section~\ref{sec:amra}.\\ The community behind these software packages developed numerous mangling rules sets that are publicly available.
+In our work, we rely on the approach of \textit{Hashcat} as the word-major order is necessary to efficiently implement the adaptive mangling rules attack that we introduce in Section~\ref{sec:amra}.